Miskatop/T9/README.md

-# T9 Encoder and Decoder on Python, V-0.3
+# T9 Encoder and Decoder in Python, V-0.3
 #### T9 library allows use T9 keyboard combination to encoding and decoding string
 #### T9 keyboard you can view in pushbutton nokia keyboard (Nokia 3310)